translate/pootle/docs/server/cache.rst

 Cache backends
 --------------

-Django supports multiple cache backends (methods of storing cache data).
-You specify which backend to use by changing the value of ``CACHE_BACKEND`` in the `localsettings.py` file.
+Django supports :ref:`multiple cache backends <django:setting-up-the-cache>`
+(methods of storing cache data).
+You can specify which backend to use by overriding the value of ``CACHES`` in the `settings/20-backends.conf` file in your `settins/90-local.conf` file.

 .. _cache#memcached: